wilfried01/TSM-CloudSys_k3s-labs/README.md

 ### Data Retrieval

-Data Retrieval is a Python program that reads an S3 bucket, retrieves and reads a CSV file, and writes the data into a Redis database. **This program is run only once to ingest data into the system**.
-It the 10 devices from the CSV and inserts them into Redis as a RedisTimeSeries dataset.
+Data Retrieval is a Python program that reads the S3 bucket where the CSV file is stored.
+It then writes the data into a Redis database. **This program is run only once to ingest data into the system**.
+It reads the 10 devices (smart meters) electrical consumption from the CSV and inserts them into Redis as a RedisTimeSeries dataset.
 It also creates a Redis Queue with Device ID, which is used to retrieve from the RedisTimeSeries  (if possible, it sets a key-value structure in the queue [id, RedisTimeSeries]).

 ### Forecast